jeffsp/SPOC/README.md

 # A final note about library design

-This library adheres to the Design by Contract concept
+This library adheres to Design by Contract which is implemented using macros which are enabled during debug compilation.
+In the release version of the build, the macros have no effect (i.e., they are no-ops).

-Preconditions
-Postconditions
-Invariants
-Side Effects
-Exception guarantees

-Design by Contract macros

-assert(), REQUIRE(), ENSURE()

-These are design by contract.
-The keyword is 'design'.
+Preconditions are specified typically upon function entry with the macro **REQUIRE()**.

+Postconditions are specified before function return with the macro **ENSURE()**.

+Invariants are specified throughout the code with the **assert()** macro.

-These macros are used during code design, not for debugging.
+Note that design by contract macros are used during development and aid in code **design**.
+They are not used for debugging or for error checking.

-Indeed, if assert statements are used liberally and in the proper way, the developers of this library have found that the use of a debugging application is not needed.
-That's not to say that we don't ever write bugs, it simply means that

-User facing functions, library interface functions, and support/helper functions.

-### Example
-### Example

-## throw() should be used on library interface and user-facing
-functions.

-### Example
-### Example

-## Design by contract macros are only executed during debug execution,
-during CI/CD, and therefore should only be used in support functions.

-### Example
-### Example

-## Failfast principle.

-Resist the urge to fix a problem if you know the solution.
+As noted above, side effects are typically reduced by adhering to a function style of programming.
+Also, the **strong** exception safety guarantee is often provided by passing parameters that are const reference and by using copy semantics when performance allows it.